Worked Examples: Explaining the Results of the Stepped Wedge Group-Randomized Trial Sample Size Calculator

 Separately, users make selections for the: Type I error rate; power; expected distribution of the primary outcome; number of time periods; intraclass correlation within a time period; cluster and/or individual autocorrelations; number of members or participants per group or cluster; expected benefit, if any, from regression adjustment for covariates; and magnitude of the intervention effect.
 For discrete-time decay structures, users may also adjust autocorrelation estimates (if warranted).
 For open cohort designs, users will also enter an estimate of the churn rate.
 These choices provide the parameter estimates used in the formulae but do not dictate the structure of the formulae.

-Clicking any of the six links below will take you to a PDF that presents the formula for the detectable difference for that variation and walks you through an example, showing how the detectable difference is calculated.
+The following documents provide the formula for the detectable difference for six variations and walks you through an example, showing how the detectable difference is calculated.
 You can open these files in any combination, save them, or print them, as they may be of help to you.

 Worked Examples for Outcome Variance

 The distribution of the outcome – continuous, dichotomous, or count – can determine its variance.
-Clicking the link below will take you to a PDF that presents how outcome variance is calculated based on user inputs as well as example calculations.
+The following document presents how outcome variance is calculated based on user inputs as well as example calculations.

 Last updated on